 - Contact Animal Control or other authorities as soon as possible to have them investigate the incident and take any appropriate action.

-If you or a loved one has been injured by an animal attack, call Joannou & Associates, Representing Injured Persons, at (757) 399-1700.
+If you or a loved one has been injured by an animal attack, call our experienced dog bite injury attorney at Joannou & Associates, Representing Injured Persons, at (757) 399-1700.